re-vathi/hybrid-recommendation-system/README.md

-# Hybrid Recommendation System - Phase 1
 # Hybrid Movie Recommendation System

 A production recommendation system I built to explore how different ML algorithms can work together.
-It combines content-based filtering, collaborative filtering, popularity analysis, and graph-based approaches into a single hybrid model.
+It combines content based filtering, collaborative filtering, cosine similarity, popularity analysis and graph based approaches into a single hybrid model.

-## Why I Built This

-I wanted to understand how real recommendation systems work at scale.
-Most projects use just one algorithm, but production systems need multiple signals.
-This project was about learning:
-- How to blend different ML approaches effectively
-- Building APIs that actually perform well (caching, indexing)
-- Designing systems that scale

 ## What It Does

 Given a movie, it recommends similar ones by analyzing:
-- **Content**: Movie genres using TF-IDF
+- **Content**: Movie genres using TF IDF
 - **Collaborative**: What similar users rated highly
 - **Popularity**: How often movies are rated (quality signal)
-- **Graph**: Movies watched by same users (co-ratings)
+- **Graph**: Movies watched by same users (co ratings)

 Each signal gets a normalized score (0-1), then they're blended with weights: 35% content, 30% collaborative, 20% popularity, 15% graph.